s371506/acit2410/README.md

    Installing Docker |
    :----------------:|
    *sudo apt-get install -y docker-ce docker-ce-cli containerd.io*
-7. And to verify that the docker is installed properly you give docker -v command, and if it’s installed properly it will show you the version of the docker.
+7. To verify that the Docker is installed properly, you can give the docker—v command.
+If it’s installed properly, it will show you the version of the Docker.
    Checking if Docker is installed |
    :------------------------------:|
    *docker -v*|